Jacob12138xieyuan/Hand-gesture-controled-Arduino-car-using-machine-learning-model/README.md

 ### 2. 'train_own_model_from_vgg16' file is to train your customized model by loading vgg16 from keras and using your own dataset

 ### 3. 'tkinter with opencv with keras model' file is to create a user interface embeded with hand gesture recognition using the model you trained before.
+If you don't want to train model yourself, can run this file straight way using my model.
+#
 # Four classes

 ### stop '0'